Abhith-S/Real-Estate-Dapp/README.md

 # Real Estate NFT DApp

-#Note : the dapp is not completed yet, I'm updaring the repo every day.
+Note : the dapp is not completed yet, I'm updating the repo every day.

 ## Technology Stack & Tools